Helge-Stein-Group/Slurry_Bot/README.md

 [Dispensing Model Assembly](https://github.com/Helge-Stein-Group/Slurry_Bot/blob/main/README.md#dispensing-model-assembly)

 ## XArm Robot

+The six axis XArm robot is responsable for the movment of vials, pipetting, and other physical tasks...

+### Getting Started

+`pip install xArm-Python-SDK`

 ## Motors and Wiring

 This section provides an overview of the wiring and motor control within the system.
 The motor driver enables communication via a serial port USB connection, allowing control of up to six NEMA 17 or 23 stepper motors, all connected to a single Arduino Nano.